When you picture Sydney, chances are you envision the opera house, Harbour Bridge, or gorgeous beaches.

 This would be a great part of Sydney to stay in- the beach is great, and there are plenty of local restaurants right in the town.

 Next up, Clovelly Beach- a narrow, but long stretch of sand.

 Here, in the trees, you’ll likely be able to hear rainbow lorikeets and cockatoos.

 Clovelly Beach is narrow, but it attracts a good crowd in the summer.
-Sunbathers enjoy lying on its concrete platforms, and with a swim pool that’s much longer than others, it’s perfect for laps or training.
+Sunbathers enjoy lying on its concrete platforms, and with a pool much longer than others along the coast, it’s great for laps or training.